Strong-weak symmetry and quantum modularity of resurgent topological strings on local $\mathbb{P}^2$: Summability and quantum modularity

 \begin{lemma} Let $\tilde{f}_0(y)$ be the asymptotic expansion in the limit $y\to 0$ of the generating function $f_0(y)$ in Eq.~\eqref{eq:f_0} with $\Im(y)>0$, which we have written explicitly in Eq.~\eqref{eq:asymp-f0}.
 Its Borel--Laplace sums along the positive and negative real axes can be expressed as

-\end{lemma} \begin{proof} Applying Eq.~\eqref{eq: logPhiNC} to expand the two quantum dilogarithms in Eq.~\eqref{eq:f_0-closed} separately, $\tilde{f}_0(y)$ can be written as \be \ee where $w= \re^{2 \pi \ri/3}$ as before and we have introduced the two formal power series \be \tilde{\varphi}_\pm(y):=\sum_{k=1}^\infty (2\pi \ri y)^{2k-1}\frac{B_{2k}}{(2k)!}\mathrm{Li}_{2-2k}(w^{\pm 1})\, . \ee Let us compute the Borel transform of $\tilde{\varphi}_\pm(y)$ in the variable $\zeta$ conjugate to $y$.
+\end{lemma} \begin{proof} Applying Eq.~\eqref{eq: logPhiNC} to expand the two quantum dilogarithms in Eq.~\eqref{eq:f_0-closed} separately, $\tilde{f}_0(y)$ can be written as \be \ee where $w= \re^{2 \pi \ri/3}$ as before, and we have introduced the two formal power series \be \tilde{\varphi}_\pm(y):=\sum_{k=1}^\infty (2\pi \ri y)^{2k-1}\frac{B_{2k}}{(2k)!}\mathrm{Li}_{2-2k}(w^{\pm 1})\, . \ee Let us compute the Borel transform of $\tilde{\varphi}_\pm(y)$ in the variable $\zeta$ conjugate to $y$.
 We find that \be

 \ee where $\diamond$ denotes the Hadamard product~\cite{Hadamard}.
-The formal power series $\tilde{g}(\zeta)$, $\tilde{f}_\pm(\zeta)$ have finite radius of convergence at $\zeta=0$ and can be resummed explicitly into the functions\footnote{We impose that $g(0)=1/12$ in order to eliminate the removable singularity of $g(\zeta)$ at the origin.}
+The formal power series $\tilde{g}(\zeta)$, $\tilde{f}_\pm(\zeta)$ have a finite radius of convergence at $\zeta=0$ and can be resummed explicitly into the functions\footnote{We impose that $g(0)=1/12$ to eliminate the removable singularity of $g(\zeta)$ at the origin.}

 respectively.
 After being analytically continued to the whole complex $\zeta$-plane, the function $g(\zeta)$ has poles of order one along the imaginary axis at \be \mu_m = 2 \pi \ri m \, , \quad m \in \IZ_{\ne 0} \, , \ee while the functions $f_\pm(\zeta)$ have poles of order one along the real axis at